varmox/ygeonline/content/post/vsphere-monitoring.md

 - Click New and select Import in the dropdown menu.
 - Paste dashboard JSON text directly into the text area

 https://jorgedelacruz.uk/

+## Build your own Grafana Dashboard

+If you want to build your own dashboard and use the metrics you need, here are some examples to help you: